Hot News

 The reader will have a feel of who the late Ariyo was and how the textile world has evolved since his passing on June 14, 1993, and will be in a position to determine how the Nigerian textile industry should further evolve to honour his memory for the great sacrifices he made to the country’s textile sector.

-Olusegun ARIYO Former National Commissioner of the Independent National Electoral Commission, INEC,…
+Olusegun ARIYO Many Nigerians, on Wednesday, stormed the Independent National Electoral Commission,…

 The reader will have a feel of who the late Ariyo was and how the textile world has evolved since his passing on June 14, 1993, and will be in a position to determine how the Nigerian textile industry should further evolve to honour his memory for the great sacrifices he made to the country’s textile sector.